Selective dorsal rhizotomy: Contraindications

-There are a few clinical situations in which, likely, someone may not be a candidate for the surgery.
-These situations include those who have had severe meningitis, a congenital (birth-originating) brain infection, congenital hydrocephalus unrelated to the person's premature birth, a person who has had head trauma, or a person with some sort of familial disease.
-Also precluded are people who have a "mixed" CP with predominant dystonia; and those who have severe scoliosis.
+There are a few clinical situations in which someone is not likely to be a suitable candidate for the surgery.
+These include those who have had severe meningitis, a congenital (birth-originating) brain infection, congenital hydrocephalus unrelated to premature birth, head trauma, or certain familial diseases.
+Also precluded are people who have a "mixed" CP with predominant dystonia, and those who have severe scoliosis.
 However, as with any procedure, an individual evaluation is needed to determine eligibility.

 Procedural outline

 SDR begins with a 1- to 2-inch incision along the center of the lower back just above the waist.
 An L1 laminectomy is then performed: a section of the spine's bone, the spinous processes together with a portion of the lamina, are removed, like a drain-cap, to expose the spinal cord and spinal nerves underneath.
 Ultrasound and an X-ray locate the tip of the spinal cord, where there is a natural separation between sensory and motor nerves.
 A rubber pad is then placed to separate the motor from the sensory nerves.
 The sensory nerve roots, each of which will be tested and selectively eliminated, are placed on top of the pad, while the motor nerves are beneath the pad, away from the operative field.

 After the sensory nerves are exposed, each sensory nerve root is divided into 3–5 rootlets.
 Each rootlet is tested with electromyography, which records electrical patterns in muscles.
 Rootlets are ranked from 1 (mild) to 4 (severe) for spasticity.
 The severely abnormal rootlets are cut.
 This technique is repeated for rootlets between spinal nerves L2 and S2.
 Half of the L1 dorsal root fibers are cut without EMG testing.

 The neurosurgical team at Seattle Children's Hospital has modified the surgical approach described above by tailoring the selection of nerve root sectioning to the individual patient.
 This technique selectively analyzes each individual nerve root with electromyography to separate dorsal and ventral nerve roots through comparison of stimulus responses.
 Researchers have utilized objective feedback from the nerve root compared to the above-mentioned approach that relies on subjective visualization to identify motor versus sensory nerve roots, thus improving the likelihood of sectioning only those nerves of interest.
 Another important difference between the two approaches is the location of the laminectomy to expose the nerve roots.
 At Seattle Children's, the laminectomy is performed below the termination of the spinal cord (conus), potentially reducing the risk of injury.